Moulin Rouge

 The greens and pinks magnetize to my eye

-Like flowers abloom, in a field espied
+Like flowers abloom in a field espied,

-That overwhelms creation’s invention
+Overwhelming creation’s invention

 With beauty of grandiose dimension,

-Shifting to the wind’s orchestrated movements,
+Shifting to the wind’s orchestrated movements

-To be delighted by the extravaganza presented.
+To be delighted with the extravaganza presented.

-To see the hand, relax in the moment,
+To see the hand relax in the moment,

 To take stock and enjoy the portrayal

-Of gist and frolic, smell and attitude;
+Of gist and frolic, smell and attitude

 Of the energys' projected stimulating